INTRODUCING OUTRAGE MAGAZINE, THE ONLY LESBIAN, GAY, BISEXUAL AND TRANSGENDER (LGBT) PUBLICATION IN THE PHILIPPINES.

-In March 2012, for instance, we partnered with Rainbow Rights to develop a training program (on human rights and on HIV) for the Deaf LGBT members of Pinoy Deaf Rainbow (the pioneering organization for Deaf LGBT Filipinos).
-This program was helped informed by a research our key people did that highlighted how the needs of Deaf LGBT people continue to be neglected.
+In March 2012, for instance, we partnered with Rainbow Rights to develop a training program (on human rights and on HIV) for the Deaf LGBTQI members of Pinoy Deaf Rainbow (the pioneering organization for Deaf LGBTQI Filipinos).
+This program was helped informed by a research our key people did that highlighted how the needs of Deaf LGBTQI people continue to be neglected.

 We host/co-host programs to celebrate our allies.

 Outrage Magazine gives recognition to LGBTQI allies through our annual Bahaghari Media Awards and Bahaghari Ally Awards.
 We know that in our fight for equality for all, all the help we can get matters, so that – just as the cliche goes – giving credit where it’s due should be done.

 Outrage Magazine holds LGBTQI-related events, including the 4th LGBTQI National Conference in 2017 that gathered over 150 LGBTQI leaders from all over the Philippines to discuss the issues affecting them and how they want to move forward; and #KaraniwangTAO, an ongoing photo exhibit featuring “common” LGBTQI people who – otherwise – do not have opportunities to share their stories.

 We give face to minorities within the already minority LGBT community.

 We are proud to say that we have been giving face to those who continue to be neglected even from within the LGBTQI community – such as the Deaf LGBTQI Filipinos, and the senior men who have sex with men (MSM) who are actually also neglected in existing programs.